Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Examples

 \Cref{fig:linear_derivatives} shows an intuitive visualisation of the piecewise approximation.
 The depicted segmentation uses a quantum state of only 7 qubits and a high tolerance threshold of

 as mentioned in the Figure caption.
 This results in a total of 9 segments.
 However, practically more relevant parameters would be, for example in this case, 15 qubits and a tolerance of only $10^{-3}$, which then results in 36 segments.
-Using $S=36, n=15, \epsilon_{circ}=10^{-3}, r=2\times10^2, l=6$ for the expressions in \cref{sec:cost}, the cost of each method is shown in \cref{tab:expressions}.
+From \cite{chakrabarti2021threshold, stamatopoulos2024derivative}, we use $S=36, n=15, \epsilon_{circ}=10^{-3}, r=2\times10^2, l=6$ for the expressions in \cref{sec:cost}, the cost of each method is shown in \cref{tab:expressions}.
 We can see that the in-circuit towers can reduce the T-count per round by a factor of 2.9 but have a factor of 1.9 increase in depth, in comparison to direct gate synthesis.
 The independent towers achieve a factor of 2.1 reduction in T-count and a factor of 1.9 reduction in depth.

 The width-depth trade-off is also favourable in this case.
 The quantum signal processing method in \cite{stamatopoulos2024derivative} results in a qubit count $\sim 30$ and a T-depth of $\sim 5700$.
-In comparison, the deterministic in-circuit towers need $(S+1)(3n+2) \sim 1700$ qubits with measurement depth 62.
+In comparison, the deterministic in-circuit towers, for example, need $(S+1)(3n+2) \sim 1700$ qubits with measurement depth 62.
 So our approach has a factor of $\sim57$ increase in width but achieves a factor of $\sim 92$ reduction in depth.
 This improvement in depth can be vital for applications like derivative pricing where the time, usually on the scale of seconds, is critical for delivering quantum advantage.
+It is also worth noting that the prior quantum arithmetic step required by the option pricing algorithm~\cite{stamatopoulos2024derivative} is much wider compared to the phase oracle, so the width-depth trade-off here does not actually incur new qubit overhead.
+In essence, the qubits are available anyway and thus {\it may as well} be put to use in the fashion we describe.

 Note that on a larger scope, since the phase oracle is usually just a subroutine of an algorithm, reusing the catalyst (so they exist throughout the algorithm) states can cause the width of other parts of the circuit to increase.